Versioning and Release Metadata

 Recommended format:

-CBF Chrome v<cbf-chrome-version> for Chromium v<chromium-version> (Release <n>)
+CBF Chrome Runtime v<runtime-version> for Chromium v<chromium-version> (Release <n>)

 Examples: